 There is no way to know for sure whether your application will be approved.
 Permission to reapply for admission is always discretionary and many factors will be taken into consideration, including but not limited to:

 - Whether or not you have close family ties in the U.S.

 - Any unusual hardship that may occur to your U.S. citizen or lawful permanent resident relatives, yourself, or your employer if you are not permitted to reapply

 - Whether or not you are rehabilitated (if criminal activity led to your deportation)

 - Your length of previous presence in the U.S. and your status during that time

 - Whether or not you demonstrated respect for laws and are of good moral character

-In deciding your case, any negative factors involved will be weighed against the favorable factors in making a determination.
+In deciding your case, any negative factors involved will be weighed against the favorable factors in deciding.
 Decisions are made on a case-by-case basis.
 It is important to note that the information provided here is certainly not all-inclusive regarding the requirements and qualifications for filing Form I-212.